andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Topic: Analog and Biological Computation

-Viewing for this day: Watch the Matrix (wherever you want - it's $4 to rent [on youtube)](https://www.youtube.com/watch?v=GuE0Mtr-w6g), [Computing with Fungi](https://www.youtube.com/watch?v=wiFhw7JrDH0)
+Viewing for this day: Watch the Matrix (wherever you want - it's $4 to rent [on youtube)](https://www.youtube.com/watch?v=GuE0Mtr-w6g)), [Computing with Fungi](https://www.youtube.com/watch?v=wiFhw7JrDH0)

 Listening (and viewing): [The Analog Thing audio improv](https://www.youtube.com/watch?v=dVHf8Muz3Jg) [Analog hybrid music - start around 34:00](https://youtu.be/RenSvbUdwQs?si=ge-kHSiUoryFaG8K&t=2043)

 Supplementary: (WARNING: pretty weird, uncanny, sexual themes, etc. - you don't have to watch it) [Revisiting H.R.
 Giger](https://www.youtube.com/watch?v=CCFx188UmXs), [Analog computers](https://www.youtube.com/watch?v=IgF3OX8nT0w)

 ____________________________________

 Dec 4 |

 Working on papers in class together.

 You must come to class this day.
-I will sit down with you and we'll look at how your paper's coming along.
-Some of your score will come from showing me on this day specifically that you've made good progress towards your paper's completion, that you've sharpened your ideas and have a clear concept of what you're trying to do.
+We'll sit down together to look at how your paper's coming along.
+Some of your score will come from showing me on this day that you've made good progress towards your paper's completion, that you've sharpened your ideas and have a clear concept of what you're trying to do.
 Good time to ask me last-minute questions, clarifications, etc. before the due date.
 Office hours are also a good time for that.
 I will expect your FINAL versions next week!

 ____________________________________